 This post may contain affiliate links.
 Please see our Disclosure Policy for details

-Back in June, it seemed like a good idea to say you’d host Thanksgiving dinner, the annual holiday party, and Christmas day.
-Now it’s the beginning of November, you’re busier than ever and your house is a mess.
-Here’s how you can get your home Holiday Ready in one weekend.
+Back in June, it seemed like a good idea to say you’d host Thanksgiving dinner, the annual ‘white elephant’ holiday party, and Christmas day.
+You had plenty of time to get your home ready for the holidays.

 Grab a storage bin or two and walk through your home removing any decorative or unnecessary items that can be put away for the season.

 Try to make sure your flat surfaces are cleared off as much as possible so you have plenty of room for holiday decorations.
 You’ll also need room to put all of those yummy holiday snacks and adult beverages.

 Protect and store extra items in the bins.
 Place the bins in the garage or shed where they’re out of the way until it’s time to bring them back out.